ThomasTJdev/WMD/README.md

 ## Web menu

 Run the command "www" from the console to activate a Flask server showing the modules in your browser.
-Acces it from: 127.0.0.1:5000.
+Access it from: 127.0.0.1:5000.

 **Screenshot:**
 ![WMD WWW](screenshots/www.png)